Top 10 Fast Bowlers in Indian Cricket History - India's Best Fast Bowlers Ranked

 3. Zaheer Khan – The Swing King (Fastest: Nearing 145 km/h)

-India’s most complete left-arm pacer, Zaheer was a World Cup hero.
+India’s most complete left-arm pacer, Zaheer was a World Cup hero and remains one of the best fast bowlers in India across all formats.

 • Matches: 309